libriscv/libriscv/README.md

 Using Clang for libriscv is a little bit faster on some benchmarks.
 GCC-12 has for the most part catched up.

-Use GCC to build the RISC-V binaries, specifically the RISC-V GNU toolchain.
-Use -O2 or -O3 and use the regular standard extensions: `-march=rv64gc -mabi=lp64d`.
-Enable the RISCV_EXPERIMENTAL option for the best performance, unless you are adding your own execute pages.
-Use `-march=rv64g` for the absolute best performance, if you have that choice.
-Difference is ~5% so don't go out of your way to build everything yourself.
-Always enable the instruction decoder cache as it makes decoding much faster at the cost of extra memory.
-Always enable LTO if you can, both in the guest program and for the emulator.

 Building the fastest possible RISC-V binaries for libriscv is a hard problem, but I am working on that in my [rvscript](https://github.com/fwsGonzo/rvscript) repository.
 It's a complex topic that cannot be explained in one paragraph.

 If you have arenas available you can replace the default page fault handler with your own that allocates faster than regular heap.
-If you intend to use many (read hundreds, thousands) of machines in parallel, you absolutely must use the forking constructor option.
+If you intend to use many (read hundreds, thousands) of machines in parallel, you absolutely must use the Machine forking constructor.
 It will apply copy-on-write to all pages on the newly created machine and share text, rodata and the instruction cache.
-Also, enable RISCV_EXPERIMENTAL so that the decoder cache will be generated ahead of time.

 ## Multiprocessing